Snaacky/thewiki/docs/guides/quality.md

 Most newer fansubbed anime is some variation of edited official subs from CR or Funi.
 These edits are usually range between excessive localization by completely eradicating and replacing the idea of Japan with America or untranslation by changing random phrases and lines back to Japanese.
 Most actual fansubs lie somewhere in between these extremes.
 After looking at the work of a few groups, you'll be able to figure out who has a tendency to do what.

 AnimeTosho is a very useful resource for grabbing just the subtitles from any release on nyaa.
-You search the title as it is on nyaa and after opening the page you'll see `All Attachments` near the bottom.
+You search the title as it is on Nyaa and after opening the page you'll see `All Attachments` near the bottom.
 This will download all subtitles and fonts extracted from that release.
 It's also useful to get the mediainfo when the uploader hasn't posted it, to do this, just click on any of the mkv files in the torrent and you'll get details about it.
-Animetosho is also a DDL site which uploads torrents from nyaa to various hosting services.
+Animetosho is also a DDL site which uploads torrents from Nyaa to various hosting services.
 There's also an NZB option, but none of the file hosts last for long.